Jdesiree112/Technical_Portfolio/CaseStudy_Mimir/Issue_ProblemSolvingCaseStudy/Issue-Solutions_Entry002.md

 # Metrics Recording
 ## Overview
-Mimir has demonstrated prolonged response delays when processing user prompts.
-I hypothesized that the problem originated from either a pipeline bottleneck or interface issues.
-To address this, I implemented comprehensive metrics logging to capture elapsed time for each pipeline step.
-Based on the metrics evaluation, I determined that the issue lies not with the LangChain pipeline or interface, but with model-environment incompatibility on the target CPU.
-Mimir operates on a 2 vCPU system with 16 GB RAM.
-Despite implementing quantization in app.py to support Qwen2.5-3B-Instruct, a model designed for Mimir's use cases, this solution proved ineffective.
-To resolve this issue, I selected a replacement model optimized for CPU inference.
+Mimir has demonstrated critical performance and interface failures when processing user prompts.
+Initial investigation revealed a multi-layered problem: severe response delays exceeding 9 minutes, complete UI breakdown where user messages fail to display in the chatbot interface, and streaming pipeline failures resulting in empty response generation.
+I hypothesized that the problems originated from either pipeline bottlenecks or interface configuration issues.
+To systematically diagnose these failures, I implemented comprehensive metrics logging to capture elapsed time for each pipeline step.

+The metrics evaluation revealed that the primary issue lies with fundamental model-environment incompatibility on the target infrastructure.
+Initially operating on a 2 vCPU system with 16 GB RAM, despite implementing quantization to support Qwen2.5-3B-Instruct, this solution proved ineffective due to the model's computational requirements far exceeding available resources.
+The quantization overhead itself was consuming significant processing time without delivering expected performance gains.
+Concurrently, interface failures manifested as user messages not populating in the Gradio chatbot component and the streaming pipeline yielding empty content repeatedly, causing the `smart_truncate` function to process minimal strings in an endless loop.

+To resolve these interconnected issues, I migrated the deployment environment to ZeroGPU to leverage hardware acceleration while maintaining cost efficiency.
+This infrastructure change necessitated updating the model selection criteria to optimize for GPU-accelerated inference and implementing 4-bit quantization using bitsandbytes to maximize VRAM efficiency.
+Additionally, I replaced the custom streaming implementation with TextIteratorStreamer to eliminate the threading complications that were causing UI update failures and generator chain breaks in the response pipeline.

 ### Initial Metrics Evaluation